facebook/react-native-website/docs/testing.md

 });
 ```

-In the example, we're not testing how some state changes when you call a function - we're testing what is in the rendered output when a user changes text in the `TextInput` and presses the `Button`!
+In this example, we're not testing how some state changes when you call a function - we're testing what happens when a user changes text in the `TextInput` and presses the `Button`!

 ### Testing Rendered Output